pospi/talk-solidity-blockchain-intro/solidity-notes.md

     </li>
 </ul>

-## Quantifying 'efficiency'
+### Quantifying 'efficiency'

-Three metrics: wei cost, storage size & bytecode size.
+Three metrics: gas cost (in `wei`), reserved storage size (in `bytes`) & bytecode size (also measurable in `bytes`).
+Note that contract storage is statically allocated *once* at the time you deploy a contract and its size never changes thereafter, so some interfaces may give you back a single value for *'contract size'* at the time of compilation.

 ---
 template: suggestion

-Place these things in the order given in terms of priority.
+***Relative importance: gas cost > storage size > bytecode size.***

+In general, you will want to prioritise architectural decisions in that order.
 Note that performance (in terms of speed) should **not** be a concern to you. *"CPU-intensive"* in this environment means on the order of sorting an array of more than 50 elements&mdash; not much horsepower at all!

 CPU-intensive operations like sorting large arrays should be placed off-chain and run by a trusted party.
 Note also that the results of such computations are easily auditable by running parallel off-chain proofing servers to verify the primary server's on-chain output/input.

 - Prioritise the gas cost of interacting with your contracts above all else.
-Heresay statistics have claimed that a single bitcoin transaction causes as much CO<sub>2</sub> pollution as keeping a car on the road for *3 days*.
+Some statisticians have claimed that a single bitcoin transaction causes as much CO<sub>2</sub> pollution as keeping a car on the road for *3 days*.
 Remember that all computation costs energy and that your effects here are amplified by the size of the network.
 - Storage and bytecode size are equivalent priorities, but storage is more under your control:
     - Be dilligent about utilising contract storage variables fully and allocating as little space as possible for dynamic arrays.
     - Learn to understand how the Solidity compiler handles your code and build up a library of optimal libraries and algorithms for common tasks.
 Use Mix or your test framework to compare bytecode sizes for contract generation.

 ---
+name: types
+template: callout
+# Types

+Solidity has the usual memory-centric datatypes we're used to seeing in low-level languages, with some modern conveniences baked in to the compiler...

+---
+name: value-types
 .left-column[
-# Types
+<h1>Types</h1>
 ## Value types
 ]
 .right-column[